julianaskubs/conversion-api/README.md

 10. Go to **src** project folder
 11. Run the command: **pytest**

-# To Run with a Docker Image:
+# To Run using Docker Image:

 To run using docker container, **It's not necessary** to previously have the Python version 3.6, Pip version 3 and Virtual Environment installed.